cerobe/Dojos/Sandpile.md

 000    000
 </pre>

-Sandpile Matrix Addition
+Sandmatrix Addition
 =================
-To add two sandpiles matrices, just start by adding the two matrices element by element.
-Except the matrix you generate might not be a stable sandpile, if one of its element is higher than 3 you must transform this matrix into a sandpile, and this is how it is done :
+To add two sandmatrices, just add the two matrices sandpile by sandpile.
+Except the matrix you generate might not be stable.
+If one of its sandpile is higher than 3 it will cramble.
-- If a square has 4 grains of sand or more, it "loses" four and distributes it to its four neighbors (if the square touches an edge, the grain of sand is lost)
-- Keep doing that to all the squares with 4 grains or more until all the squares have 3 grains or less

 **Example**
 <pre>
 000   000   000    010